 Right click your gun when idle to equip it like any other weapon.
-This will put you in an “idle” position where you are completely harmless.
+Then you must right click to load your Matchlock.

 Hunting Cross Hair Colors

 When you’re in your shooting stance, you need to watch your cross hair.
-If your cross hair is white it means there’s nothing there, blue means you’re out of range, red means you’re within range.
 Never shoot unless it’s red.

 While crouched, you need to watch out for any rocks or stumps in front of you.
 Because you’re lower to the ground, it’s possible to shoot the ground instead of your target.

-You can roll-dodge while holding a musket by double tapping the direction you want to roll in.
-This is particularly useful when hunting bears.
+You can roll-dodge while standing with a musket by double tapping the direction you want to roll in.
+You can’t do this while kneeling with a Matchlock.
+Evading with a Matchlock is useful when hunting the more difficult <Wild> animals.

 You can sprint with a musket by holding shift.
 You must keep it pressed to stay sprinting.